What is Customer Journey Map?

 You can think of it as a timeline that shows every step a customer takes, from first hearing about your business to becoming a repeat buyer.

-• Say a customer visits your mobile website but struggles to find product details.
+For example: A customer visits your mobile website but struggles to find product details.
 Instead, they visit your physical store and have a great experience.
-They buy your product and appreciate your in-store customer service.
-They post a review online and recommend it to friends.
+They buy your product, appreciate your in-store customer service, and post a review online.

-By analysing this customer journey, you can understand what worked well (product, customer service) and what needs improvement (mobile website).
+By analyzing this customer experience map, you can see what worked well (service, product) and what needs improvement (mobile website).

 Major Components of a Customer Journey Map